Perfect GUI

 Parameter Type Description

-label string Defaults to the prop parameter if one is provided.
+label string Defaults to the property name if one is provided.

-value number Defaults to the average value between min and max properties.
+value number Only used in Simple Mode.
+Defaults to the average value between min and max.

 min number Default is 0.